 DME starts when your blood sugar isn't well controlled.
-High blood sugar harms blood vessels throughout your body, like in your heart, as well as the small blood vessels in your retina -- the tissue at the back of your eye that sends images to your brain.
+Consistently high blood sugar harms blood vessels throughout your body, like in your heart, as well as the small blood vessels in your retina -- the tissue at the back of your eye that sends images to your brain.

 Without healthy blood vessels, your retina can't work the way it's supposed to.

 Your body tries to help out by making more of a protein called vascular endothelial growth factor, or VEGF.
 But too much of it weakens those blood vessels.
 In time, they can tear and leak blood and fluid into your retina.
 Your retina will swell and get thicker, a condition called diabetic retinopathy.
 The leaking fluid also causes swelling in the macula, the place in the center of the retina that gives you sharp, clear vision.

 "Edema" is a medical word for swelling from extra fluid.
 So DME is a fluid buildup that makes your macula swollen because of diabetes.

 Diabetes is the main cause of macular edema.
 But it can happen for other reasons, too, including cataract surgery or other operations on your eyes, macular degeneration, swelling in the uvea (the middle part of your eye), and blocked veins in your retina or damage from radiation.